-Here is a list of frequently asked questions about the Responsible Conduct of Research trainings and requirements.
+Below are some frequently asked questions about Responsible Conduct of Research (RCR) training and requirements.
 Click on each question to expand and reveal the answer.

-Are the face-to-face RCR trainings offered during the summer?
+Are the RCR training workshops offered during the summer?

-Currently, the face-to-face RCR training workshops are only offered in February.
+No, the RCR training workshops are offered annually, each February.

-My work does not require me to have knowledge of certain subject groups.
-Must I attend those portions of the RCR training series?
+My work does not require me to have knowledge of certain subject groups covered in the RCR training series.
+Must I attend those portions of the training series?

 I took the CITI RCR training online.
-Do I have to take the face-to-face training?
+Do I have to take the training in person?

-It depends on the funder.
-In order to satisfy the NIH RCR requirement, you must participate in the 8 hours of face-to-face training.
+It depends.
+RCR training completed online via the CITI Program will satisfy the NSF and USDA NIFA RCR training requirement.
+In order to satisfy the NIH requirement for RCR training, you must participate in the 8 hours of face-to-face training.

 I took the RCR training at another university.
 Must I repeat the RCR training?